Is it Ever too Late to Complain About Historical Abuse?

 Share Article:

-In the recent case of ex MP Imran Ahmad Khan, his victim, who was 15 at the time of the incident, originally reported the matter to the Police in 2008.
+In a 2022 case of ex MP Imran Ahmad Khan, his victim, who was 15 at the time of the incident, originally reported the matter to the Police in 2008.
 While an official report was logged, no further action was taken because the victim did not want to make a formal complaint.
 However, 11 years later, in 2019, he did file an official complaint after his memories of the incident came flooding back.

 TrustpilotStarsWe're ratedExcellent